-- Provide further training and support to staff in MUST calculations
+- Provide further training/support to staff

 So, what happens next?

-Effective auditing can encourage providers and staff to have confidence in your processes and in turn foster an open and transparent culture, where staff feel comfortable reporting incidents and near misses especially if this is part of a no blame culture.
+Effective auditing can encourage providers and staff to have confidence in your processes and in turn foster an open and transparent culture, where staff feel comfortable reporting incidents and near misses, especially if this is part of a no blame culture.

 But it does not stop once the audit is complete.
 Your good governance systems then take over creating an environment where learning and improvement thrive, benefiting the safety and well-being of those receiving care and support.

-Once you have had a chance to review your audits you can then (if needed):
+Once you have had a chance to review your audits you can then if needed: